outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - what else also has this attribute/function/component without the cause
     - intent
       - does this component indicate agency or other direct/clear intent
-      - could this component be accidental vs. intended (useful to some degree for some goal)
+      - could this component be accidental (not useful or not used) vs. intended (is it useful to some degree for some goal)
     - requirement
       - is this component required or optional
       - could the requirement be the cause